Bonding & Split Cage

 Creating your split cage

-Pictured is a typical split cage with Yuki & Kyo, in this instance using the glass bottom of a Falco tank.
+Pictured is a typical split cage with Yuki & Kyo, in this instance using the glass bottom of a tank.
 For the split cage lid, we’ve just folded some mousewire into shape to allow ventilation and secured with books.

 Yuki & Kyo and an aerial view of the split cage with the divider in place.
 The divider which is mouse wire sandwiched between strips of untreated wood.

-Clare & Mandy during bonding
+Clare & Mandy during bonding – boring but so worth it!

 Setting up your split cage